rogerwelin/rogerwelin.github.io/_posts/2018-09-17-traefik-tutorial.markdown

 It worked, great success! :racehorse:

-## **Conclusion**
+### **Conclusion**
-This post barely scratched the surface, head over to the official documentation to learn more about supported backends, tracing and configuration options; but this information should give you a rough idea how traefik works.
+This post barely scratched the surface, head over to the official documentation to learn more about supported backends, tracing and configuration options; however this information should give you a rough idea how traefik works.